• Skip to primary navigation

 Laws of Good Continuation and Similarity to create a Circular Movement on a Wall

 My acupuncturist’s husband always insisted on hanging pictures on studs.
 A circular look could not be achieved so we had to work around this.
-The top left picture’s colors did not go with the orange wall.
+The top left picture’s colors did not go with the peach wall.

 Just leaving that picture there was improved by adding some flowers on the frame to connect with the flowers in the vase.